 Because there's no one known "cause" of rosacea, I had to educate myself on the common triggers.
 "We don’t know exactly what causes it, but popular triggers are stress, alcohol, extremes in temperature, and some spices,” says Dr. Day.
 But once it's been triggered, she says, you'll figure it out quickly — as in, within a day.
 In being more observant with my skin, I realised that heat, exercise, and dairy caused my skin to flare up.
 I also removed all the harsh peels and exfoliants from my bathroom cabinets and stocked up on oil cleansers, redness-reducing mists, and masks that work well for sensitive skin.
 As for blemishes, I use a spot treatment so that it’s only focused on the blemish and not irritating the rest of my face.

 After a few short months, one 30-day cycle of an oral prescription, and a whole new skin-care routine, I've gotten back to having consistent good days as I learn how to manage my rosacea while also dealing with acne (whenever it comes, which is still more than I'd like).
 There's still some redness, but nothing I can't handle.

-The biggest lesson I learned throughout the experience is to listen to your skin — consistent abnormality is not normal — and that sometimes a second professional opinion is necessary.
-That second opinion is what helped me find the right treatment so that I don't have to stress about the uncertainty... and now, when I FaceTime with my mom, she doesn't have to ask me what happened to my face.
+The biggest lesson I learned throughout the experience is to listen to your skin and that sometimes a second professional opinion is necessary.
+That second opinion is what helped me find the right treatment so that I don't have to stress about the uncertainty... and now, when I FaceTime with my mum, she doesn't have to ask me what happened to my face.